-Expenses associated with Mayo School of Health Sciences programs vary.
+Expenses associated with Mayo Clinic School of Health Sciences programs vary.
 Each program provides detailed information about the estimated cost of tuition, fees, mandatory expenses and living expenses, as well as any available scholarships, stipends and financial incentives for participation.
 See Academics for more information about each program.

 Housing, transportation and meals are the student's responsibility.
 These living expenses are not paid to the school.
 They are, however, considered for purposes of processing financial aid, where applicable.

 Some programs may require purchases such as lab jackets, dues for student membership in national associations and registration for special events.
 Students are also responsible for their own health insurance.